GregoriaRamirez/gregoriaramirez.github.io/projects.md

 # 🧪 My Capstone Enhancements

-This page summarizes the three enhancement categories I addressed in my CS 499 Capstone project.
+This page provides an overview of the three enhancement categories I completed for my CS 499 Capstone project.
 Each section includes a brief description and a link to the full enhancement write-up.
 ---

 ## 🧩 Software Design & Engineering